 Don’t be a Robot

-I’m not going to lie - being able to schedule posts is a GREAT time saver.
+I’m not going to lie - being able to schedule posts, emails, and blogs is a GREAT time saver.
 The only problem is then it’s like those infomercials where you set it and forget it.
-What if someone comments?
+What if someone comments or replies?
 What if something changes or a last-minute exciting idea comes along?
-Scheduling posts is great for holidays or even community events, but it’s important to not only make sure your content is up-to-date but that you’re interacting with the people who are interacting with you!
-The same goes especially for those who tag you in a post or simply mention, negatively or positively.
-Unfortunately, many people tend to air their grievances on social media and company’s don’t have a chance to help with a resolution.
-Now, you could be like the venue my friend booked for her wedding and have a line in the contract stating that you can’t post anything on social media without first speaking to management to try to resolve the issue.
-You’ll still have random people in the public who’ve never signed your contract or may have felt their post was harmless.
-Social media is all about interactions and conversations.
-Don’t treat it as a billboard or print ad.
-MY TWO CENTS: Always stay to the lighter, respectful side no matter how negative.
+Scheduling emails, blogs, and posts is great for holidays, but it’s important to make sure your content is up-to-date and you’re interacting with the people who are interacting with you!
+The same goes for those who mention you or tag you in a post, negatively or positively.
+Many people tend to air their grievances on social media and review sites, and companies who only schedule their content may not catch it and have time to offer a resolution.
+MY TWO CENTS: Always stay on the lighter, respectful side no matter how negative.
+Here's an example:

 Should I wait months before I write another blog post?
-Probably not.
-Will it happen?
-As long as I’m helping my awesome clients (like you, hopefully!) keep their social media and other marketing flowing, most likely.
-If you’re feeling inconsistent as I do about my blogging and posting, it might be time to rethink your marketing strategy.
+No, but will it happen?
+As long as I’m helping my awesome clients keep their marketing flowing, most likely (but hopefully not as often).
+If you’re feeling as inconsistent as I do about my blogging and posting, it might be time to rethink your marketing strategy.
 Whether it’s scheduling out time every week or finding space in the budget to hire help, don’t let your marketing have big gaps or worse, go stagnant.
-I'd be happy to see how I can help!

 Your comment will be posted after it is approved.

 Thoughts from Me